 Feed mills and any veterinarians and producers they work with can expect random inspections from the FDA to ensure compliance.

 The FDA expects to handle minor or unintentional violations with warning letters.
-Major or flagrant violations could be met with injunctions, seizures, fines, or up to three years in prison.
+Those who perpetrate major or flagrant violations could meet up with injunctions, seizures, fines, or up to three years in prison.

 Implications for Small Farmers